-The Institute Nanoscience, recently established, consists of three former INFM centers: NEST of Pisa, NNL of Lecce, and S3 of Modena.
+The Institute Nanoscience, recently established, consists of three former INFM centers: NEST of Pisa, NNL of Lecce (now ECMT), and S3 of Modena.
 The primary objective of the Institute is the fundamental study and the manipulation of systems on nanometric scale.

 The research activities include

 - the synthesis and the fabrication of nanostructures and devices,

 - the experimental and computational-theoretical study of their properties and functionality, and of their interfaces with the meso and microscopic scale, and their integration in complex functional systems.

 The acquired knowledge will be used to elaborate multidisciplinary applications in several fields, in particular energy and atmosphere, nano(bio)technologies, nano-medicine, also through the development of technologies and prototypes of industrial interest and, in some fields, of pre-production.